nbeversl/urtext-sublime/example project/README.txt

              Position the cursor anywhere in the node/file and select "Urtext: Show Tree From Root".
 This will do the same as above, but the tree will include everything back to the node's root.
 If the tree extends upward beyond the current file, that will also be included.
                                                                                             /-- ID:00g --/ }}

-        Note that each branch of the resulting file tree contains a 14-digit Node ID that works like a link.
-You can navigate the links on the tree as normal using Shift-Control-/ .
+        Note that each branch of the resulting file tree contains Node ID that works like a link.
+You can navigate the links on the tree as normal using Shift-Control-/ (see >0y2).

         File trees are displayed in Sublime's "scratch" views, meaning they will never report as being dirty (unsaved).
-They are intended for one-time/temporary use and will not update when a node/file changes.
-To make permanent and dynamically updated trees, see 79810911080130.
+They are intended for one-time/temporary use, will not have a filename, and will not update when a node/file changes.
+To make permanent and dynamically updated trees, see >00t.

-        CREDIT: The tree display uses the module anytree (https://pypi.org/project/anytree/.)
+        The tree display utilizes the `anytree` module (https://pypi.org/project/anytree/.)
                                                                                               /--ID:00h--/ }}
                                                                                                 /-- ID:00i --/ }}